joshbegley/nyt-latest/README.md

 `At Cannes Lions, marketers grappled with how to influence A.I. chatbots.`\
 https://www.nytimes.com/2026/06/27/business/dealbook/ai-visibility.html

-**Venezuela Live Updates: Window Narrowing to Find Survivors as Quake Death Toll Surpasses 1,400**\
+**Venezuela Live Updates: Chaotic Rush to Help Victims Delays Some Rescues**\
-`International teams were joining search efforts on Saturday after twin earthquakes devastated northern Venezuela, leaving many people trapped under rubble.`\
+`A surge of people rushed into the devastated earthquake zone to offer help in northern Venezuela, slowing the advance of emergency responders.
+The death toll linked to twin quakes earlier in the week surpassed 1,400.`\
 https://www.nytimes.com/live/2026/06/27/world/venezuela-earthquake

 **Trending in Paris for Men: Glitter Pants and Inflatable Suits**\